Before We Begin

 What is Body Analysis?

-Body Analysis is a self-knowledge tool that explains behavioral patterns and offers clear insights for a deeper understanding of oneself.
+Body Analysis is a self-knowledge tool that uses your body's shape to explain your behavioral patterns.
+It provides clear insights for a deeper understanding of who you are, revealing why you think, feel, and act the way you do.

 Is Body Analysis linked to spirituality?